|Name||Sourav Chandidas Ganguly|

 Yes, I am talking about our own “Dada”, Sourav Ganguli.

-As there are just a few names that are born with immense virtuosity to achieve big, one of the live examples to it is Sourav Ganguly.
+As there are just a few names that are born with immense virtuosity to achieve big, one of the live examples of it is Sourav Ganguly.

 Born and brought up in Kolkata, Sourav was the youngest kid of the house.
 His father Mr. Chandidas had a flourishing print business.

-In the early years of his life, his parents did not want him to take sports as a priority, as they were rather concerned about academics and always wanted Sourav to be more inclined towards them.
+Although his parents did not want him to take sports as a priority, as they were rather concerned about academics and always wanted Sourav to be more inclined towards studies, that did not deter him to pursure his passion.

-However, his elder brother Snehasish was a stable domestic cricketer and always supported his game.
+However, his elder brother Snehasish was a stable domestic cricketer and always supported his game and was Sourav’s biggest support.

 Domestic cricket journey

-Sourav joined a cricket academy at a very young age, where his cricket talent was identified.
-He was then selected to play for Under 15 and scored a century.
+At a very young age, Sourav joined a Cricket Academy where his cricket talent was identified and also led him to get selected to play for Under 15 and scored a century.

 That was the time when his life in domestic cricket was highlighted.